Four rules for investors under forty

 Rule 3: Keep your emotions in check

-Rule 4: Go for the long haul
+Rule 4: Focus on the long term

 About the author